ewalker544/libsvm-go/README.md

 # libsvm-go

-Full port of LIBSVM in the Go programming language.
+This is a full port of LIBSVM in the Go programming language.
+LIBSVM is a suite of tools and library for support vector classification, regression, and distribution estimation.
+This port implements the libsvm library in the form of a Go package called libSvm.
+It also implements the svm-train and svm-predict command line tools.

 This port has no external package dependencies, and uses only the native standard library.

 ## Installation